-- You can now use Google Takeout to back up every part of all your blogs at once.
+- Blogger now uses Google Takeout to back up every part of all your blogs at once.

 - Takeout lets you schedule backups every two months for a year.